sailfishos-mirror/bind9/doc/notes/notes-9.18.46.rst

 Bug Fixes
 ~~~~~~~~~

-- Clear serve-stale flags when following the CNAME chains.

-  A stale answer could have been served in case of multiple upstream
+- A stale answer could have been served in case of multiple upstream
-  failures when following the CNAME chains.
-This has been fixed.
+  failures when following CNAME chains.
+This has been fixed. :gl:`#5751`
-  :gl:`#5751`